 IT IS HELPFUL TO INTRODUCE THIS SECTION with a discussion from the American Dental Association (ADA) about typical toothpaste ingredients taken directly from the ADA's website.
-As you will see later, many of these ingredients [i.e., those that are bolded, emphasis added] are problematic and/or present potential health hazards.
+Many of these ingredients [i.e., those that are bolded] are problematic and/or present potential health hazards.

 When potentially toxic chemical ingredients are present in toothpaste and mouthwash, they may pass directly and quickly into the bloodstream, even if not swallowed.
-This is because they can be absorbed through the mucosal lining of the mouth, which has an absorption efficiency of over 90 percent according to the Physician's Desk Reference Handbook.
+They can be absorbed through the mucosal lining of the mouth, which has an absorption efficiency of over 90% according to the Physician's Desk Reference Handbook.

 Most people use toothpaste every day, commonly two times a day for several minutes and, inevitably, regularly ingest some quantity.
-It is then easy to assume that oral products used daily and backed by the ADA should be safe, right?
+It is therefore easy to assume that oral products used daily and backed by the ADA should be safe, right?